 Why is this happening?

-There are a variety of circumstances contributing to this “I Don’t” mindset.
+There are a variety of circumstances contributing to this “I Don’t” mindset for singles.

 - Many adult children of divorce are gun-shy about marriage.
 Many who watched their parents’ marriage fall apart doubt their own ability to choose a good partner.
 They also doubt their ability to make it last.